-Use intentional energy and expression.

-Include a clear beginning and ending.

-Perform all movements to the fullest extent.

-Third , complete your response sheets-
+Third, complete your response sheets -

-ance teacher explains that you must meet the following requirements when responding stions and prompts about your performance:

-Identify the artwork that you selected.

-Identify the four images or elements of visual arts that you selected.

-Describe how you expressed each of the elements or images in your dance.
+ance teacher explains that you must meet the following requirements when responding stions and prompts about your performance: Identify the four words, ideas, and/or images from the poem.
+Describe how you expressed the four words, ideas, and/or images in movement phrases; give specific examples.
+Use the vocabulary of dance correctly. eacher will give you time to choreograph and rehearse your dance.

-Support your explanation with specific examples.

-Use the vocabulary of dance correctly.

-eacher will give you time to choreograph and rehearse your dance.
 (Your final mance will be recorded.)
 Your teacher will also give you time to prepare your responses.

-4 Points 3 Points 2 Points 1 Point Creating The student demonstrates a thorough understanding of the connections across the arts by meeting all four of the following requirements: Uses dance movement to represent one image or element of visual arts.
-Uses dance movement to represent a second image or element of visual arts.
-Uses dance movement to represent a third image or element of visual arts.
-Uses dance movement to represent a fourth image or element of visual arts.
-The student demonstrates an adequate understanding of the connections across the arts by meeting three of the four requirements listed at left.
-The student demonstrates a partial understanding of the connections across the arts by meeting two of the four requirements listed at left.
-The student demonstrates a minimal understanding of the connections across the arts by meeting one of the four requirements listed at left.
+4 Points 3 Points 2 Points 1 Point Creating The student demonstrates a thorough understanding of the elements and skills of dance by meeting all four of the following requirements: Includes four movement phrases, expressing each of the words, ideas, and/or images selected from the poem.
+Includes repetition as a principal of composition.
+Includes variety as a principal of composition.
+Includes a clear organizational structure or form.
+The student demonstrates an adequate understanding of the elements and skills of dance by meeting three of the four requirements listed at left.
+The student demonstrates a partial understanding of the elements and skills of dance by meeting two of the four requirements listed at left.
+The student demonstrates a minimal understanding of the elements and skills of dance by meeting one of the four requirements listed at left.
 Performing The student demonstrates a thorough understanding of arts skills and techniques by meeting all five of the following requirements: Includes a clear beginning and ending.
 Performs movement with intentional energy throughout.
 Performs all movements to the fullest extent.
 Maintains focus/concentration throughout the dance.
 Performs without interruption.
 The student demonstrates an adequate understanding of arts skills and techniques by meeting four of the five requirements listed at left.
 The student demonstrates a partial understanding of arts skills and techniques by meeting three of the five requirements listed at left.
 The student demonstrates a minimal understanding of arts skills and techniques by meeting two of the five requirements listed at left.
-Responding In the response, the student demonstrates a thorough understanding of performance by meeting all four of the following requirements: Identifies one image or element of visual arts and describes how it is expressed through dance.
-Identifies a second image or element of visual arts and describes how it is expressed through dance.
-Identifies a third image or element of visual arts and describes how it is expressed through dance.
-Identifies a fourth image or element of visual arts and describes how it is expressed through dance.
-In the response, the student demonstrates an adequate understanding of performance by meeting three of the four requirements listed at left.
-In the response, the student demonstrates a partial understanding of performance by meeting two of the four requirements listed at left.
-In the response, the student demonstrates a minimal understanding of performance by meeting one of the four requirements listed at left.
+Responding The student meets all four of the following requirements: Describes the movements used to express the first word, idea, or image; gives specific examples.
+Describes the movements used to express the second word, idea, or image; gives specific examples.
+Describes the movements used to express the third word, idea, or image; gives specific examples.
+Describes the movements used to express the third word, idea, or image; gives specific examples.
+Describes the movements used to express the fourth word, idea, or image; gives specific examples.
+The student meets three of the four requirements listed at left.
+The student meets two of the four requirements listed at left.
+The student meets one of the four requirements listed at left.